phoenixframework/phoenix/guides/howto/file_uploads.md

 >
 > Plug removes uploads from its directory as the request completes.
 If you need to do anything with this file, you need to do it before then (or [give it away](`Plug.Upload.give_away/3`), but that is outside the scope of this guide).

-### Copy the file to a permanent location
+### Manage your uploaded files

 Once you have the `Plug.Upload` struct available in your controller, you can perform any operation on it you want.
+For example, you may want to do one or more of the following:

-You can check to make sure the file exists with `File.exists?/1`, copy it somewhere else on the filesystem with `File.cp/2`, send it to S3 with an external library, or even send it back to the client with `Plug.Conn.send_file/5`.
+* Check to make sure the file exists with `File.exists?/1`

+* Copy the file somewhere else on the filesystem with `File.cp/2`

+* Give the file away to another Elixir process with `Plug.Upload.give_away/3`

+* Send it to S3 with an external library

+* Send it back to the client with `Plug.Conn.send_file/5`

-For example, in production system, you may want to copy the file to a root directory, such as `/media`.
+In a production system, you may want to copy the file to a root directory, such as `/media`.
 When doing so, it is important to guarantee the names are unique.
 For instance, if you are allowing users to upload product cover images, you could use the product id to generate a unique name:

 ```elixir
 if upload = product_params["photo"] do